ONSdigital/eq-survey-runner/README.md

 make translation-templates
 ```

+make translation-templates is a command that runs:

+    ```
+    pipenv run pybabel init -i app/translations/messages.pot -d app/translations -l cy
+    ```

+    To create Welsh language files and

+    ```
+    pipenv run pybabel init -i app/translations/messages.pot -d app/translations -l gd
+    ```

+    To create the gaelic language files

 This will extract messages and place them in the .pot files ready for translation.

 These .pot files will then need to be translated.
 The translation process is documented in Confluence [here](https://collaborate2.ons.gov.uk/confluence/display/SDC/Translation+Process)

 Once we have the translated .po files they can be added to the source code and used by the application

+If the .po file being added is a new po file it will also need to be added to the translate_schemas.py build script

 ---